 Of course you want to end your emotional eating.
 Yesterday, thank you.
-And while you feel motivated to give it the boot, somehow, somewhere you lose hold of your motivation most days and find yourself grabbing those cookies or that bag of chips or going for seconds.
+And while you say that you feel motivated to give it the boot, somehow you lose hold of that motivation most days and find yourself grabbing those cookies or that bag of chips, or going for seconds.
 Perhaps you’ve convinced yourself that you’re weak-willed, undisciplined or just plain lazy.

 Most of the emotional eaters I work with are not lazy or weak-willed.
-In fact, they are quite strong-willed and disciplined in many areas of their lives.
-But one thing most do have in common is that their desire for quick comfort, soothing, ease, distraction, reward and excitement is much stronger than their motivation to end their emotional eating and lose weight.
+In fact, they are quite disciplined in many areas of their lives.
+But one thing most do have in common is that their desire for quick comfort, soothing, ease, distraction, reward and excitement is much stronger than their motivation to end their emotional eating.

 We all have competing desires.
-Perhaps you would like to have a life partner but don’t feel like being physical at your present weight or required to regularly meet someone else’s needs.
+Perhaps you would like to have a life partner but don’t feel like being physical or required to regularly meet someone else’s needs.
 Maybe you’d like to go back to school, but don’t want to burn through all your savings or study every weekend.
-You’d like to have a slim body and fit into your jeans, but at the end of the day, your desire to comfort or reward yourself with food “wins the cake.”
-In order to succeed at your goals, be it weight loss or that college degree, you’ll have to be willing to be “consciously uncomfortable” more often than you already are.
+You’d like to have a slim body and fit into your jeans, but at the end of the day, your desire to comfort or reward yourself with food wins out.
+In order to succeed at your goals, be it ending emotional eating or going back to school, you’ll have to be willing to be “consciously uncomfortable” more often than you already are.

-Don’t worry: I’m not talking about restrictive dieting, counting calories or white-knuckling it.
+Don’t worry: I’m not talking about restrictive dieting, counting calories, carbs or fat grams, or white-knuckling it.
 When I talk about being “consciously uncomfortable” I’m referring to your willingness to: